UnityTech/unity-ssdlc/Security Process/Security-Requirements.md

 ### Once I have these requirements, what do I do?

 A failure or flaw in the implementation of a security-related requirement can lead to additional various vulnerabilities or in some cases require a re-architecting of the application.
 As such, care needs to be taken when implementing the identified requirements.
-If you and your team are unsure about the design or implementation of security requirements, please schedule a [design review](./Design-Review.md) or [implementation review](./Implementation-Review.md) with the AppSec team in #support-security.
+If you and your team are unsure about the design or implementation of security requirements, please schedule a [design review](./Design-Review.md) or [implementation review](./Implementation-Review.md) with the Unity AppSec team.